s3yonsei/rewind_serverless/README.md

 # ./gradlew core:standalone:bootRun
 ```

-After initiating OpenWhisk in standalone mode, setting up the OpenWhisk runtime becomes imperative.
+After initiating OpenWhisk in standalone mode, the next step is to set up the OpenWhisk runtime.
-To do so, Docker registry account, such as Docker Hub, is required.
+To do so, a Docker registry account, such as Docker Hub, is required.
 The following assumes that `DOCKER_USER` is properly configured with an appropriate value.
 ```
 $ sudo su